 “Good for you, sometimes I think there’s an overabundance of competition in every damn thing.”

-Sarah, “God, at school it’s a nightmare of college prep this and AP that.
+Sarah, “God, at school it’s a nightmare of college prep this and AP that, service clubs to build resume cred.
 Not motivated to play that game.
 My dad went to Tulane, I’ll get into Tulane easily, particularly since I’m doing English and linguistics.
 Thanks for the ride, can I come over tonight?”

 “Don’t skip homework, they give you homework?”